Mount Yale, Shavano,

 The wind was a punch in the face as I reached the ridge.
 I ditched my backpack under some rocks before starting on the scramble to the top.
 I wanted to move fast and it was twisting me a bit left/right like a rudder in the wind.

-If it was a long exposed traverse I don’t think a summit would have been a safe bet with the wind speeds.
+If it was a long exposed traverse I don’t think a summit would have been the safest bet with the wind speeds.
 I couldn’t help but laugh at the situation with the other hikers up there.

 So far Mount Yale has been one of the easiest 14K peaks in Colorado (with the exception of extreme wind speeds).
 Near Mount Yale as you drive back towards Buena Vista is Cotton Lake, which I would definitely check out again.
 I hiked via Browns Pass and Mount Yale Trail totaling 8.5 miles, 4,300 feet, 4.75 hours.

-ABOVE: Trying to hold the camera still in the wind on top of Mount Yale
+Trying to hold the camera still in the wind on top of Mount Yale and the view from within the trees

 After a fun afternoon spent at Cotton Lake and Buena Vista, I drove about an hour south towards Salida to hike Mount Shavano and Tabeguache Peak the following morning (Sunday, 9/24/23).